Home | News | 2021 College Football Week 3 Recap

 The Alabama Crimson Tide traveled to The Swamp to face the Florida Gators.
 After the first quarter, it looked like Bama was on their way to another blowout victory.
 But although the Tide ran out to a 21-3 lead after the first 15 minutes, the Gators stormed back.
 Florida outscored Bama 26-10 the rest of the way, falling by just 2 points in a crazy close 31-29 game.

-After the slim margin of victory, many said they worried for Alabama the rest of the season.
+After the slim margin of victory, many said they worried about Alabama the rest of the season.
 There’s some truth to that.
 The defense struggled to stop Florida quarterback Emory Jones and the run-option.
 Jones isn’t a great quarterback.
 So it’s telling that Alabama couldn’t contain him.

-More alarmingly, offensive coordinator Bill O’Brien got outcoached by Florida HC Dan Mullen.
-Like always. the Tide has a lot of talent.
+More alarmingly, offensive coordinator Bill O’Brien got out coached by Florida HC Dan Mullen.
+Like always.
+The Tide has a lot of talent.
 But O’Brien kept calling plays after the initial barrage of points in the first quarter that showed he may not be as creative of a coach as Nick Saban though.

 Alabama doesn’t have a cakewalk schedule.
 Ole Miss on Oct.
 2 is a telling game.
-Lane Kiffin coached Bama’s offense and the Rebels are solid on defense.
+Lane Kiffin coached Bama’s offense, and the Rebels are solid on defense.
 Don’t be surprised if the Tide struggles with Mississippi, Texas A&M, and LSU.
 Then, if Alabama is lucky enough to make it to the SEC Championship, don’t be surprised if they fall to Georgia.